SmartBus: Bus Stops

 SmartBus bus stops offer a variety of premium features not usually present at non-Smartbus bus stops.
 All SmartBus bus stops feature totems, with some including real time PIDs embedded into them.
 Additionally, major bus stops may include shelters, bins, and real time passenger information displays.
 These displays will show the next departures of each SmartBus route and at railway stations will additionally show the next departures of rail services.

 Signalling

-SmartBus corridors use more modern signalling which is not common on non SmartBus routes.
-These buses are detected using saterlites where the information is forwarding to the network control centre.
-Many traffic lights on SmartBus corridors are marked as bus only and can be controlled by bus drivers.
-This signalling system is also commonly used when operating PIDs when accounting for delays and earlier arrivals.
+SmartBus corridors use more modern signalling which is not common on non-SmartBus routes.
+The location of buses is tracked using GPS satellite receivers fitted to the bus, which relay this information to the network control centre.
+Many traffic lights on SmartBus corridors are fitted with bus signal priority equipment, to allow for buses to change signals ahead to speed up their journey.
+The information from both systems is also commonly used when operating PIDs, when accounting for delays and earlier arrivals.